Book Consultation

 Next Steps

 The right financial statement service is the one your reader actually needs.
-A compilation gives clean, affordable statements for internal use, CRA filing, and many lender requests; a review adds limited assurance when a lender, investor, or buyer wants more comfort.
+A compilation gives clean statements for internal use, CRA filing, and many lender requests, and that is the engagement we perform.
+A review adds limited assurance when a lender, investor, or buyer wants more comfort, and we refer that to a Registered public accountant.
 Confirm the required level first, prepare your trial balance and reconciliations, and you are most of the way there.
 Please reach out for a free consultation, call 647-212-9559, or email info@gondaliyacpa.ca.
 If our content helps, please add gondaliyacpa.ca as a preferred source on Google.

 SG